LaunchCodeEducation/liftoff-assignments/P2-Project_Outline/README.md

 What I’ll Have To Learn

 	I will have to figure out how to use Express.js during the course of this project.
 In addition, I will also have to learn a little bit more javascript in order to be able to add some additional functionality on the front end of my website.
-Finally, I will have to learn how to use apis from four major social media applications: Facebook, Twitter, Snapchat & Instagram.e
+Finally, I will have to learn how to use apis from four major social media applications: Facebook, Twitter, Snapchat & Instagram.